Mindbowser/co-pilot/docs/docs/yaml-reference.md

 ## Introduction

-Continue hub assistants are defined using the `config.yaml` specification.
+Epico Pilot hub assistants are defined using the `config.yaml` specification.
 Local assistants can also be configured using a YAML file `config.yaml` placed in your global `.continue` folder (`~/.continue` on Mac, `%USERPROFILE%\.continue`)

 :::info
 Config YAML replaces `config.json`.
 View the **[Migration Guide](/yaml-migration)**.